Avaiga/taipy-doc/docs/manuals/core/entities/pipeline-mgt.md

 The pipeline creation method returns a `Pipeline^` entity.
 It is identified by a unique identifier `id` that Taipy generates.
 A pipeline also holds various properties accessible as an attribute of the pipeline:

-- _config_id_: The id of the pipeline configuration.
 - _subscribers_: The list of Tuples (callback, params) representing the subscribers.
 - _properties_: The complete dictionary of the pipeline properties.
 It includes a copy of the properties of the pipeline configuration, in addition to the properties provided at the creation and at runtime.